Health & Social Care BA (Hons) (with Foundation Year)

 Health and Social Care provides students with important subject knowledge and develops core personal and general skills.
 The broad nature of the degree will support you to gain employment in a number of areas such as health promotion; housing; community based projects; occupational health; services for the older population and services for young people.

 The health and social care sector is undergoing rapid and radical change.
 As part of this, we are seeing an increasing number of employers in the sector.
 Developments in the frontline mean there is great demand for well-trained and multi-skilled graduates.
 Some graduates choose to go on to further study.
-Postgraduate courses offered by the University include MA Social Policy, MA Social Work, MA Youth and Community Work.
+Postgraduate courses offered by the University include MSc Public Health, MA Social Policy, MA Social Work, and MA Youth Work and Community Development.

-The School has strong links with a range of organisations actively involved in the field of health and social care and the programme provides you with opportunities to engage with a range of employers through work experience, guest speakers and applied community research projects.
+The School of Social Sciences has strong links with a range of organisations actively involved in the field of health and social care and the programme provides you with opportunities to engage with a range of employers through work experience, guest speakers and applied community research projects.

 Enhancement opportunities